 What to bring?

 What do you need to survive Burning Man?
-Here’s my (Kiba’s) list—although you can find more exhaustive lists on the inter webs, here’s what I think you actually need, tailored for what our camp provides.
+Here’s my (Kiba’s) list—although you can find more exhaustive lists on the interwebs, here’s what I think you actually need, tailored for what our camp provides.

 First, some important notes…